 The Victoria BID represents the voice of business in the area working with our partners to develop Victoria as a better place to work, live in and visit.
 Our business partners determine our work programmes that contribute to the local economy and enhance the area.

-The Victoria Business Improvement District is the BID proposer of Victoria Westminster.
+The Victoria Business Improvement District was the BID proposer of Victoria Westminster.
 Using the knowledge it has gained since 2010, it has helped Victoria Westminster to become a formalised business improvement district in 2018 and Whitehall in 2021.